rtdeb/GeoPick/README.md

 <hr>

 ### HOW TO INSTALL
+_NOTE: The Dockerfile is used to configure and run the API in GeoPick's public host.
+It is not needed for deploying your own instance._

 To download, install, and run the application, please follow these steps:

 #### 1 Download the project